 Domain Name - This is the short domain name.
 The short domain is often, but not necessarily, the first part of the long domain name.
 Ex: for forayadams.foray.com it could be forayadams or it could by FA01 (to choose a random short name).
 To get the short name, go to a command prompt and type: echo %USERDOMAIN%

-Server - The name or IP address of the directory server machine.
+Server - Use the short domain name or fully qualified domain name if they will resolve to the directory server machine using ping.
+If not, use the name or IP address of the directory server machine.
 This may also be referred to as the domain controller machine.
 This value can usually be found by using "nbtstat -c" on the command line.

 Port - For a Foray Adams Directory Server this is 53911.
-For almost all other dircetory servers it will be 389.
+For almost all other directory servers it will be 389.

 Base DN/Context - This is the Base DN from LDAP Browser.
-The Base DN (distinguised name) is also know as the default naming context.
+The Base DN (distinguished name) is also know as the default naming context.
 This is essentially the roor of the directory server.

 Password/Verify Password - Only necessary if the User Name above is filled in.